Worm Castings 101 - Everything you need to know

 - Sustainable - Worm Castings divert hundreds of thousands of pounds of waste from landfills and don’t use any chemical processes or harmful fossil fuels.

-Okay - What are worm castings?
+Okay - So what are worm castings?

-Let’s get started from the very beginning, what exactly are worm castings?
 The technical term for worm castings is vermicompost.
 Vermi for the worm, and compost to signify the decomposing process of organic matter.